Surrogacy in Canada

 Canada has a robust surrogacy law framework in relation to legal parenthood.
 It is one of the few destinations around the world where international intended parents can enter into a surrogacy agreement with a surrogate which (in most Canadian provinces) is legally-recognised and makes them their child’s legal parents from birth.

-Canadian federal law, however, makes it a criminal offence for surrogates (and egg and sperm donors) to be paid any more than expenses, and makes it a criminal offence for an intermediary to arrange the services of a surrogate for payment.
+Canadian federal law, however, makes it a criminal offence to pay a surrogate (or egg or sperm donor) any more than expenses.
+While surrogacy agency services are legal in Canada, the law also criminalises payment to an agency solely for introducing an intended parent to a surrogate.
 Working within this framework, there are Canadian surrogacy consultancies which can help intended parents to find a surrogate in Canada, although they work in a different way from surrogacy agencies in the US.
 Canada also offers fertility clinics which can support the medical side of surrogacy.

 In Canada, there is a strong culture and community underpinning surrogacy.
 Surrogacy is often embraced as a calling with an outward focus on altruism and relationships and so, for many Canadian surrogates, having a close ongoing relationship is a key expectation, and as international intended parents you will need to commit to a relationship with your surrogate across a distance.
 Factoring in extensive travel between the UK and Canada is important as Canada is enormous with different time zones and many hours of travel.
 The weather in Canada is also extreme, with many provinces having extended periods of sub-zero temperatures.